-Wherever you go in southern Sweden you are likely to find rune stones.
+Wherever you go in southern Sweden you are likely to find runestones.
 These ancient Viking stones with their distinctive red patterns and cryptic markings seem to be everywhere.
-But what are rune stones, and what were they for?
+But what are Swedish rune stones, and where are the best places to see them?

-Runerstones were memorials to the dead.
+Runestones were created by the Vikings as memorials to the dead.
 Unlike modern tombstones they were rarely placed next to graves; indeed they often commemorated great warriors who had died overseas.
 In some areas stones were also raised for family members, both men and women.
 In a few instances people even raised stones for themselves as a form of self-aggrandisement!

 Although some rune stones have been found dating back to the 4th century they first became common in Denmark during the late 900s.
-From here they spread to Sweden and other countries where the Vikings had settled, including the British Isles.
+From here they spread to Sweden and other countries where the Vikings had settled, including the British Isles (read about runes in the Isle of Man).
 More than 2,000 stones were erected in Sweden between the 10th and 12th centuries.

 Most of these memorials are free-standing but occasionally they were carved into bedrock or large boulders.
 They tend to follow the same format, with an intricate red-painted pattern often incorporating snakes or crosses.
 Around the edge would be an inscription using the letters of the runic alphabet.
 This alphabet was used by most of the ancient Germanic languages; rune stones are the oldest surviving examples of written Swedish.